BionicBread/About-Me/README.md

-- 👋 Hi, I’m @BionicBread (Chris irl)
+- 👋 Hi, I’m @BionicBread.
+Like a lot of people out there, I'm on a journey from coding noob to pro.
-- 👀 I’m interested in ... food and coding
+- 👀 I’m interested in game dev.
+I'm a nerd and gamer at heart, game dev has it's obvious appeal, where else is better to focus all that learning.
-- 🌱 I’m currently learning ... c#, js and python
+- 🌱 I’m currently learning ...
+C#, Unity and Blender.
+Also Python to automate stuff.
-- 💞️ I’m looking to collaborate on ... anything easy cos I R noob
+- 💞️ I’m looking to collaborate on ... anything.
-- 📫 How to reach me ... biohazard_99@hotmail.com (I know!
-I was young and dumb when I made the email!)
+- 📫 How to reach me ... let's keep this part blank for now.

 <!---
 BionicBread/BionicBread is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.